open-mmlab/mmpretrain/configs/minigpt4/README.md

 | :------------------------------ | :--------: | :-------: | :--------------------------------------: | :------------------------------------------------------------------------------------------------------------: |
 | `minigpt-4_vicuna-7b_caption`\* |  8121.32   |    N/A    | [config](minigpt-4_vicuna-7b_caption.py) | [model](https://download.openmmlab.com/mmpretrain/v1.0/minigpt4/minigpt-4_linear-projection_20230615-714b5f52.pth) |

 *Models with * are converted from the [official repo](https://github.com/Vision-CAIR/MiniGPT-4/tree/main).
 The config files of these models are only for inference.
-We haven't reprodcue the training results.*
+We haven't reproduce the training results.*

 ## Citation